ricardorqr/microservice/README.md

 # Microservice Model

 This project is a microservice model that may be used as a prototype for futures microservice projects.
 It has two microservices: Department and User.
 The root project is a Spring Boot project.
-The microservices and the Service Registry are ordinary Maven projects.
-Each microservice project is a submodule of the root project.
+The microservices, Service Registry and the Cloud Gateway are ordinary Maven projects.
+Each Maven project is a submodule of the root project.
 Below you can see the final result.

 ```text
 microservice (root project)